Medieval university: Establishment

 Established by the Holy Roman Emperor Frederick II in 1224, the University of Naples Federico II is the world's oldest state-funded university in continuous operation.

 Hastings Rashdall set out the modern understanding of the medieval origins of European universities, noting that the earliest universities emerged spontaneously as "a scholastic Guild, whether of Masters or Students... without any express authorization of King, Pope, Prince or Prelate.
 They were spontaneous products of the instinct of association that swept over the towns of Europe in the course of the eleventh and twelfth centuries.

 Among the earliest universities of this type were the University of Bologna (1088), University of Paris (c.
-1150), University of Oxford (1167), University of Modena (1175), University of Palencia (1208), University of Cambridge (1209), University of Salamanca (1218), University of Montpellier (1220), University of Padua (1222), University of Naples (1224), University of Toulouse (1229), University of Orleans (1235), University of Siena (1240), University of Valladolid (1241) University of Northampton (1261), University of Coimbra (1288), University of Macerata (1290), University of Pisa (1343), Charles University in Prague (1348), Jagiellonian University (1364), University of Vienna (1365), University of Pécs (1367), Heidelberg University, (1386) and the University of St Andrews (1413) begun as private corporations of teachers and their pupils.
+1150), University of Oxford (1167), University of Modena (1175), University of Palencia (1208), University of Cambridge (1209), University of Salamanca (1218), University of Montpellier (1220), University of Padua (1222), University of Naples (1224), University of Toulouse (1229), University of Orleans (1235), University of Siena (1240), University of Valladolid (1241) University of Northampton (1261), University of Coimbra (1288), University of Macerata (1290), University of Pisa (1343), Charles University in Prague (1348), University of Pavia (1361), Jagiellonian University (1364), University of Vienna (1365), University of Pécs (1367), Heidelberg University (1386), University of St Andrews (1413) and University of Catania (1434).